 - Robust business systems and financial management

 - Effective innovation and resultant healthy margins

 There are many variables that affect the value of a business.
 All leaders should approach their business as if they were the owners and focus on value creation as a primary objective.
+This is what an effective exit strategy is all about: Maximizing value for the stakeholders.
 With that vision, all of the other things will fall in place.
 Without that vision, the business will be sub-optimized and opportunities for increased value missed.
-If you are an owner or a founder of a company, you owe it to yourself, your family and your employees to have a well thought through Exit and Transition plan.
+If you are running a company or division, an owner or a founder of a company, you owe it to yourself, your family and your employees to have a well thought through Exit and Transition plan.
 You can read more about our approach here.